invinst/invisible-flow/readme.md

 ### Software Requirements:

-1. [Docker](https://hub.docker.com/editions/community/docker-ce-desktop-mac) and ensure it's running locally.
-You will need to create a Docker account.
+1. Docker
+    - You can use `brew cask install docker`
+    - You can download it from the [docker site](https://hub.docker.com/editions/community/docker-ce-desktop-mac) but you'll need to create an account
-2. Python 3.7
+2. Python 3.7+
 3. An IDE (like PyCharm)

 ### Running the program